Episode #403 (Originally aired 09/16/16)

 otherwise

-okay New Rule now that Wells Fargo has been caught secretly creating fake accounts to defraud customers out of millions they may want to make their logo look less like a couple of bandits skipping town with everybody's money.
+Okay, New Rule, now that Wells Fargo has been caught secretly creating fake accounts to defraud customers out of millions, they may want to make their logo look less like a couple of bandits skipping town with everybody's money.

-Rick Perry once had the same job as George W.
+Rick Perry once had the same job as George W. Bush and stood out as the dumb one.

 He once led a stadium rally to pray for rain.